 fair foil fine dip fence flex dart flutter draw duck

 Homographs

-• Write in the word from th nese are words which have
+• Write in the word from the These are words which have

-1. He had to as he we th e same spelling but more
+1. He had to as he we the same spelling but more

-The waddled aroun th an one meaning.
+The waddled aroun than one meaning.

 2. He tried to betwee

-۲. His leg was bleeding where e cover hundreds of
+۲. His leg was bleeding where We cover hundreds of

-hc mographs throughout the
+homographs throughout the

-3. There was a slight pr ogramme.
+3. There was a slight programme.
 Children will be

-She wanted to her te sted on them in the English
+She wanted to her tested on them in the English

-4. He would the curte ction of the Sutton 11+
+4. He would the curte section of the 11+ test so it

-He used his new pencils to te st so it is essential to have
+•• He used his new pencils to is essential to have a broad

-E broad knowledge.
+knowledge.

-5. The came to town ever He didn't think it was y summer. hat he had to do all the washing up.
+5. The came to town every summer.
+He didn't think it was that he had to do all the washing up.

-· · · · · · · · · · · · · · · · · · ·
+rie dian't mink it was that he had to do an the washing up.

 6. The weather was

 He had to pay his parking

 7. He was determined to their plans.

-Her mother had wrapped her so •
+1. He was determined to their plans.
+Her mother had wrapped her sandwiches in

-•

-8. She tripped over the o He liked to his muscles
+8. She tripped over the of the hoover.

-as me ladies willied past.
+He liked to his muscles as the ladies walked past.

-9 .
-We gripped our swords and star
+9. We gripped our swords and started to

-The women stood talking over t he garden
+The women stood talking over the garden

-10. He liked a little on the horses
+10 Lie liked a little and the based

-• She would always her eyelashes to get what she wanted.
+10. He liked a little on the horses.
+She would always her eyelashes to get what she wanted.

-$Fence \longrightarrow Fence$

-Le M

-LICE al service Cta
+Fence

+G

+465 © Learning Street